Only the Valiant: Cast

+Production

+In 1950, David O. Selznick was struggling financially so he loaned Gregory Peck to Warner Bros for $150,000.
+His co-star Barbara Payton was paid $10,000 per week for her leading role.
+The film was shot on location in New Mexico and Peck and Payton had a brief affair on set.

 Reception

 According to Warner Bros accounts, the film earned $1,796,000 domestically and $1,630,000 foreign.

 Time Out said "The often brutal physical confrontations show the kind of edge [the director] could deliver when he put his mind to it, and a sinewy, unsympathetic Peck impresses."
 Leonard Maltin says it is "unusually brutal."
 In a review of the 2013 Blu-ray release, Creative Loafing assessed that "This middling Western isn't awful so much as it's awfully indifferent."
-The reviewer cited a routine and largely nonsensical plot, but praised the fun supporting performances from Ward Bond and Lon Chaney, Jr., and gave the film two stars.
+The reviewer cited a routine and largely nonsensical plot, but praised the fun supporting performances from Ward Bond and Lon Chaney Jr., and gave the film two stars.